Oregon’s North Coast in January

 We really packed a lot into our 36-hour, 360-mile outing.
 I also took a lot of photos: 563 in all.
 There is much to show and tell; way too much to squeeze into a single photo album and only one article.

-Therefore, in addition to this introductory summary article, there will be three more articles in this series:
+Therefore, in addition to this introductory summary article, there are three more articles in this series:

 There are no reader comments for this blog entry.
 Why don't you be the first to write one?